Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Proton VPN is the only VPN service to support router configuration on its free subscription without imposing a bandwidth limit.

-Setting up Proton VPN’ free software on our test router.
+Setting up Proton VPN’s free software on our test router.

 Unlimited Data Policy but Important Limitations

-Unlike most free VPNs, Proton VPN does not cap your data usage.
-As such, it’s the only free VPN we tested to support both router installation and unlimited data.
+Unlike most free VPNs, Proton VPN doesn’t cap your data usage.
+In other words, it’s the only free VPN to support router installation and unlimited data usage.

-But the free service is hampered by significant product restrictions, namely that you can’t torrent or unblock streaming services on any of the VPN’s free servers.
-These restrictions apply to every device connected to your router.
+But the VPN is hampered by significant product restrictions: you can’t torrent or unblock streaming services on any free server.
+These restrictions apply to any device connected to your router.

-You’re also limited to just 5 server locations when configuring your router, and you can’t choose the server location to connect to.
-The VPN will simply connect you to the nearest free server available.
+You’re also limited to servers in just 10 countries, which you can’t select manually: the VPN will simply connect you to the fastest free server available.

-We can’t lie, these limitations turned out to be very frustrating throughout our rounds of testing.
-If you’re really serious about using a VPN with your router, and for a prolonged period of time, we strongly recommend choosing a paid service.
+If you’re serious about using a VPN with your router, and for a prolonged period of time, we strongly recommend choosing a paid service.

 The user experience of using a VPN on your router can vary by method of VPN setup and the complexity of the VPN service’s interface.